madkarmaa/streamable-py/DOCS.md

 Account information for Streamable.com authentication.

-This model represents the basic authentication credentials needed to interact with the Streamable.com API.
+This model represents the basic authentication credentials needed to interact with the Streamable.com API using email + password authentication.

+**Notes**:

+  Only email + password authentication is supported by this library.
+  Google and Facebook login methods are not available.

 **Attributes**: